micmejia/bible-dump/NKJV/Daniel/Dan 2.md

 As for you, O king, thoughts came _to_ your _mind while_ on your bed, _about_ what would come to pass after this; and He who reveals secrets has made known to you what will be.

 ###### 30
-But as for me, this secret has not been revealed to me because I have more wisdom than anyone living, but for _our_ sakes who make known the interpretation to the king, and that you may [^j]know the thoughts of your heart.
+But as for me, this secret has not been revealed to me because I have more wisdom than anyone living, but for _our_ sakes who make known the interpretation to the king, and that you may know the thoughts of your heart.

 ###### 31
 "You, O king, were watching; and behold, a great image!
 This great image, whose splendor _was_ excellent, stood before you; and its form _was_ awesome.

 ###### 32
-This image's head _was_ of fine gold, its chest and arms of silver, its belly and [^k]thighs of bronze,
+This image's head _was_ of fine gold, its chest and arms of silver, its belly and thighs of bronze,

 ###### 33
-its legs of iron, its feet partly of iron and partly of [^l]clay.
+its legs of iron, its feet partly of iron and partly of clay.

 ###### 34
 You watched while a stone was cut out without hands, which struck the image on its feet of iron and clay, and broke them in pieces.